 Swimming pool contractors build, install, and repair swimming pools, hot tubs, and other large water equipment.
 They require no formal education although they often need experience in the field.
-The job outlook for construction managers is about average through 2024.
+The job outlook for construction managers is faster than average through 2028.

 Swimming pool contractors build and repair pools and other larger water equipment.
 They are responsible not only for the pool itself and the equipment necessary to maintain it, but also for installing safety devices to protect the pools' users.
 While swimming pool contractors have no formal education requirements, an education in construction management or science, civil engineering or another construction-related field can be helpful for prospective candidates.
 Experience in the swimming pool field is also beneficial.